How The Products Are Made

 Spinning

-The smaller pots, and the base of the larger planters, are 'spun' on a 1950's design spinning lathe.
+Some products, for example the Blackened Copper Pots, are 'spun' on a 1950's design spinning lathe.
 Using large hand tools, much like spoons, the sheet metal is formed over a wooden 'chuck' into the correct three dimensional shape.

 Step 4